palanthas/robotstreamer/README.md

 Edit the YOURCAMERAID to your camera ID.

-You are getting both IDs when you are creating a new bot on the website.
+You get both IDs when you are creating a new bot on the website.

 The second parameter on send_video.py 0 is assuming you have one camera plugged into your Pi and you are using it, which is usually the case.

-There are more parameter possible for controller.py:
+There are more parameters possible for controller.py:

 ```robot_id```